flenniken/statictea/docs/env.md

 # staticteaLog

-Name of the default statictea log file when logging on the Mac.
+Name of the default statictea log file.
+The path on the Mac is different than the other platforms.

 ```nim
 staticteaLog = expandTilde("~/Library/Logs/statictea.log")